espocrm/documentation/docs/administration/bpm-activities.md

 ## Event Sub-Process

-An Event Sub-Process has neither ingoing, nor outgoing flows.
+An Event Sub-Process has neither ingoing nor outgoing flows.
 It is triggered by its Start Event.
 The start event can be of any type: Conditional, Timer, Signal, Message, Error, Escalation.

-It possible to **pass a different target record** to an event sub-process.
-The event sub-process can *interrupt* its parent process.
+It is possible to **pass a different target record** to an event sub-process.
+An event sub-process can *interrupt* its parent process.
 Whether the sub-process is interrupting is determined by the *Is Interrupting* parameter of its start event.

 When an event sub-process is initiated, all formula **variables are copied** from the parent process to the sub-process.

-When an event sub-process is initiated, it receives an information about all records created by the parent process at that moment.
+When an event sub-process is initiated, it receives an information about all records that have been created by the parent process by that moment.
 The sub-process can access those records.
 Records created by the event sub-process won't be accessible by the parent process.

 Non-interrupting event sub-process can be executed **multiple times**.
-E.g. a condition occurred multiple times.
+For example, when a condition occurred multiple times.

 ![Event Sub-Process](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-sub-process.png)